 Rachel and I both always yearned to be parents, but Rachel always envisioned herself carrying.
 I, myself, simply wanted to be a parent and never had a deep desire to be pregnant.

 We put our parenthood plans into action by meeting with Dr. Paulette Browne at SGF’s Fair Oaks, Virginia, office.
-Dr. Brown discussed reciprocal IVF during our first meeting with her when she laid out the foundation of what routes we had as options.
+Dr. Browne discussed reciprocal IVF during our first meeting with her when she laid out the foundation of what routes we had as options.
 We chose to use Rachel’s egg first since we had already started the fertility process with that in mind and collectively decided to begin with the less invasive path of IUI.

 We had briefly searched through cryobank websites and profiles, but it wasn’t until we met with Dr. Browne that we really dove into the process of how to pick a donor from a cryobank.